 - How to improve your classroom management and presentation skills

-- Teaching students the same method is a mistake every educator make
+- Why teaching students with the same method is a mistake every educator makes

 - Students will easily recall every lesson